Last updated: 2026-04-20

 Should You Buy the 2020 GMC Terrain?

-A pre-purchase inspection is recommended for used examples, with particular attention to service brakes (39).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to service brakes (39).
+An extended warranty is worth pricing out.

 Compared to the 2021 GMC Terrain, which scored 6 points higher.
 See also the 2019 GMC Terrain for an earlier comparison.